 I'm guessing the conversation behind the scenes went something like this:

-"When I asked him how he would feel about working in an environment where a prayer is said before and after every meeting, and people have been known to bring a Bible with them, his answer was, 'I'm not a religious person, but I have no problem with other people practicing their religion ... as long as they're not hurting me.'"
+"When I asked him how he would feel about working in an environment where a prayer is said before and after every meeting, and people have been known to bring a Bible with them, his answer was, 'I'm not religious, but have no problem with other people practicing their religion.'"

 Her boss probably said something like, "How very big of him!
 But seriously, he's not a good fit here.
 Let's make up an excuse not to interview him."

-"We have to be careful," she would have said in this speculative conversation.
+"We have to be careful," she would have said.
 "There are laws against religious discrimination."

-At which point, I'm sure they shared a laugh.
+At that point, they (probably) shared a laugh.

 And that's what she told me when she called.
-Her premise was that there was a "scheduling conflict."
+Her premise was that there was a scheduling conflict.
 Only four interview slots were available.
-As if you can't simply move things around and squeeze in a twenty minute interview?
-Hell, I've had plenty of much shorter interviews.
+As if you can't move things around and squeeze in a twenty minute interview?
+Hell, I've had much shorter interviews.

 No problem.
 I wasn't thrilled about working for a bunch of religious fanatics, anyway. :)